NHSDigital/eligibility-signposting-api/src/eligibility_signposting_api/feature_toggle/feature_toggle.md

 1. **Single Source of Truth**: AWS SSM is the single source of truth for the current state (`true` or `false`) of all feature toggles.
 2. **Infrastructure as Code**: Toggles are defined in Terraform, ensuring configuration is version-controlled and repeatable across environments.
-3. **CI/CD Validation**: The `required_toggles.txt` file in the repository lists all toggles the application requires.
+3. **CI/CD Validation**: The `feature_toggle.json` file in the repository lists all toggles the application requires.
 The CI/CD pipeline checks that every toggle in this file exists in AWS SSM before a deployment can proceed.
 4. **Runtime Caching**: The application code uses a cached `is_feature_enabled()` function to check a toggle's state at runtime, minimizing calls to AWS and ensuring high performance.

 ## Developer Workflow

-### Step 1: Define the Toggle in feature_toggle.json
+### Step 1: Define the Toggle (The Single Source of Truth)

 Adding a new toggle is a single-step process.
 You only need to add a new entry to the `feature_toggle.json` file.
 This file defines the toggle's metadata and its intended state for each environment.